The Cider Ride

 WABA provides free rides to community members who could otherwise not participate through our Free Ride Fund.This is one way that WABA is making sure that bicycling in the DC region is accessible to everyone.
 If you would like to participate in this ride but find that the cost of registration is a barrier, contact Anna McCormally at firstname.lastname@example.org for a scholarship code.

 Are children allowed on this ride?

-Yes, as long as they are accompanied by an adult!
-Anyone ages 12 and under can ride for free, accompanied by an adult.
-The accompanying adult must be present at check-in and give the names of the youth riding with them.
-Children 13 and older must be registered independently.
+Absolutely!
+Anyone aged 10 and under can ride for free as long as they are accompanied by an adult.
+The accompanying adult must register themselves and the child(ren), be present at check-in with their entire group, and check-in the youth riding with them.
+Children eleven and older must be registered independently.